Subhrangsu90/Angular-MFE-Setup-with-Native-Federation-Standalone/README.md

-Here is the updated documentation with proper headings:

----

 # **Angular Micro Frontend (MFE) Setup with Native Federation (Standalone)**

 This guide outlines the steps to set up an Angular Micro Frontend (MFE) project using native federation with standalone modules.